 Let’s say you’re hoping to establish yourself as a thought leader in inbound marketing.
 You don’t really need multiple pages or a completely customized site.
 You just need to focus on publishing content and understanding what topics and types of posts are popular among your readers.
 You can accomplish both these goals by building a site on a publishing platform like Medium.

 If you’ve already built authority in the realm of inbound marketing and fostered a loyal reader base, then you may want more control over your site than a community blogging platform allows.
 To have your own custom domain, choose the colors, fonts, and layouts on your site, and add more advanced elements like animation and scroll effects to your pages, you can use a free website builder like Wix or Weebly.

 Using a website builder is like building with Legos.
 You’re given pre-designed templates and modules that you can customize to build simple sites.
 Because you have to forgo some flexibility for ease of use, website builders are great for creating personal blogs, online portfolios, and other sites that don’t require advanced functionality.

 If you’re already a big brand name in the inbound marketing field and have to manage hundreds or thousands of customers and prospects, then you’ll need a platform that provides the advanced features and customization options required to manage a large and complex site.
-In that case, you’ll need a CMS like HubSpot.
+In that case, you’ll need a CMS like CMS Hub.

 Let’s briefly discuss what a CMS is and look at some examples below.